manuel-serrano/icfp2024-sudoku/README.md

 be observed from within HipHop during that same reaction.

-Let us imagine that we need to sum all the sizes of the `nowval` of cells belonging to the same raw.
+Let us imagine that we need to sum all the sizes of the `nowval` of cells belonging to the same row.
 This can be accomplished by using a JavaScript variable bound in a `let` construct and by adding all the successive values.
 For instance: